coreplex/meta/README.md

 }
 ```

-You can then create, update and retrieve them meta group by accessing the
+This will add two methods to your model; `hasMeta` and `getMeta`.
+Using these
+methods you can check if the model has meta data and then retrieve it.
+You can
+also access the meta by using the `meta` relationship, you can use this to
+create and update your meta data.

-`meta` relationship on MyModel.
-It will return a Coreplex\Meta\Eloquent\Meta
+When you retrieve meta it will return a Coreplex\Meta\Eloquent\Meta instance
-instance which has all the items bound to it, as we have seen in the above
+which has all the items bound to it, as we have seen in the above examples.
-examples.
 This can then be set by doing something along the lines of this in
 our controllers:

 ```php